EPK

 EXTENDED BIO

-Big Space is a genre-bending band that blends jazz improvisation with rock instrumentation, incorporating the sounds of instrumental post-rock.
+Big Space is a genre-blending band that mixes jazz improvisation with rock instrumentation, incorporating the sounds of instrumental post-rock.
 Guitarist Grant King is a graduate of Berklee College of Music and the Longy School of Music, who also studied privately for years with legendary jazz educator Charlie Banacos.
 Bassist Ian Murphy is a longtime musical collaborator of Grant's, while drummer Ashley Chalmers also studied jazz at St. FX in Nova Scotia.

 In 2021 Big Space released their studio debut In Relation To.
-It was recorded live-in-studio with no overdubs to capture the interplay between the three musicians, and mastered by Nate Wood of the jazz fusion band Kneebody.
+It was recorded live-in-studio with no overdubs to capture the interplay between the three musicians, and mastered by Nate Wood of the US jazz-fusion band Kneebody.
 In Relation To received praise from both jazz and alternative media in Canada and abroad, with the UK’s Jazz Journal praising it as “a brilliantly original album” and DOMINIONATED calling it “a dizzying jazz-rock journey”.